pattonsgirl/CEG2350/Labs/Lab02/LabTemplate.md

 ## Part 1 Answers

+The answers for this section are to help you record what steps
+are needed to create a file locally (in your cloned repo)
+and push them (sync) with GitHub

 1. Add a file for tracking:
 2. Commit changes:
 3. Sync local commits with GitHub:

 ## Part 2 Answers

+For each, write the command used or answer the question posed.

 1.
 2.